StoneT2000/Dimensions/README.md

 - Easy to build an AI competition that is language agnostic, allowing any kind of bot in any language to compete in your competition
 - Can run many kinds of AI competitions and run different kinds of competition formats like round robin or using Trueskill in a ladder tournament.
-- Comes with an API served locally that gives access to data on ongoing matches and tournaments
+- Comes with an API served locally that gives access to data on ongoing matches and tournaments and allows for direct control of matches and tournaments through the API.
+See this page for details on this API: https://github.com/StoneT2000/Dimensions/wiki/Dimensions-Station-API
   - Check out https://github.com/StoneT2000/Dimensions-web if you want a website to view the API from.

 ## Getting Started